Kingdom of Cyprus: Knights Templar

-Guy and Amalric
+Guy and Aimery

 In the meantime, the hereditary queen of Jerusalem, Sybilla, had died, and opposition to the rule of her husband, king consort Guy of Lusignan, greatly increased to the point that he was ousted from his claim to the crown of Jerusalem.
-Since Guy was a long-time vassal of King Richard, the English king looked to strike two birds with one stone; by offering Guy de Lusignan the kingdom of Cyprus, he allowed his friend the opportunity to save face and keep some sort of power in the East whilst simultaneously ridding himself of a troublesome fief.
+Since Guy was a long-time vassal of King Richard, the English king looked to strike two birds with one stone; by offering Guy de Lusignan the lordship of the kingdom of Cyprus, he allowed his friend the opportunity to save face and keep some sort of power in the East whilst simultaneously ridding himself of a troublesome fief.
 It is unclear whether King Richard gave him the territory or sold it and it is highly unlikely that King Richard was ever paid, even if a deal was struck.

-In 1194, Guy de Lusignan died without any heirs and so his older brother, Amalric, became King Amalric I of Cyprus, a crown and title which was approved by Henry VI, Holy Roman Emperor.
+In 1194, Guy de Lusignan died without any heirs and so his older brother, Aimery, became King Aimery of Cyprus, a crown and title which was approved in 1196 by Henry VI, Holy Roman Emperor.

-After the death of Amalric of Lusignan, the Kingdom continually passed to a series of young boys who grew up as king.
+After the death of Aimery of Lusignan, the Kingdom continually passed to a series of young boys who grew up as king.
 The Ibelin family, which had held much power in Jerusalem prior its downfall, acted as regents during these early years.
 In 1229, one of the Ibelin regents was forced out of power by Frederick II, Holy Roman Emperor, who brought the struggle between the Guelphs and Ghibellines to the island.
-Frederick's supporters were defeated in this struggle by 1232 from the Cypriots Forces at Battle of Agridi, although it lasted longer in the Kingdom of Jerusalem and in the Holy Roman Empire.
+Frederick's supporters were defeated in this struggle by 1232 from the Cypriot forces in the Battle of Agridi, although it lasted longer in the Kingdom of Jerusalem and in the Holy Roman Empire.
 Frederick's Hohenstaufen descendants continued to rule as kings of Jerusalem until 1268 when Hugh III of Cyprus claimed the title and its territory of Acre for himself upon the death of Conrad III of Jerusalem, thus uniting the two kingdoms.
 The territory in Palestine was finally lost while Henry II was king in 1291, but the kings of Cyprus continued to claim the title.